Q: What is AWS Migration Hub?

 After you’ve created one or more application groupings from servers discovered using AWS discovery tools or discovered by starting to migrate using an integrated migration tool, you can start or continue to migrate the server or database outside Migration Hub.
 Return to Migration Hub to view the migration status of each resource in the application.

 To do this, visit that application’s page in the Migration Hub console.
 There, you will see a diagram with all the resources that make up the application as well as a table with more migration status details.
 For each resource, the general and detailed status of the migration is shown as both a diagram and a table.
 For instance, for a server being migrated by AWS Server Migration Service, it may report its status as “In progress / replication starting”, “In progress / replication complete”, or “Competed / AMI created”.

 When the migration completes, AWS Migration Hub also shows details about the resources that have been created by the migration.
-For servers migrated by AWS Server Migration Service, CloudEndure Migration, ATADATA, and RiverMeadow, Migration Hub provides links to the AMIs created or running Amazon EC2 instances (depending on the tool).
+For servers migrated by AWS Server Migration Service, CloudEndure Migration, and ATADATA, Migration Hub provides links to the AMIs created or running Amazon EC2 instances (depending on the tool).
 For databases migrated by AWS Database Migration Service, Migration Hub provides the Target Endpoint ID which can be used as a search filter on the Database Migration Service Management Console.

 Q: Does AWS Migration Hub automatically migrate my applications for me?

 No. AWS Migration Hub does not automate the steps of the migration.
 Migration Hub provides a single place for you to track the progress of the applications you are migrating.

 Q: What do I need to do in order for my application’s migration progress to appear in AWS Migration Hub?